shopify-apac-ts/shopify-roblox-sample/README.md

 ### 3. Add the local script to the button
 1. Right-click your TextButton above -> Insert Object -> LocalScript
 2. Rename it to "PurchaseButtonScript"
-3. Copy the entire code of `PurchaseButtonScript` in this sample to paste them to the script above
+3. Copy the entire code of [PurchaseButtonScript.luau](./PurchaseButtonScript.luau) in this sample to paste them to the script above
-4. Replace `"COM-XXXXXXXXXXXX"` with your actual produtct id the same as `Commercehandler` specified 👉[screenshot](../../wiki#roblox-studio-implementation)
+4. Replace `"COM-XXXXXXXXXXXX"` with your actual produtct id the same as [Commercehandler.luau](./CommerceHandler.luau)  specified 👉[screenshot](../../wiki#roblox-studio-implementation)

 ### 4. Test and debug